PatrickAttankurugu/PatrickAttankurugu/README.md

 <div align="center">

 <h4>
- <P>Patrick Attankurugu is a level 300 Computer Science student at the University of Ghana.
-I am a book lover.
-I read wide into areas such as mathematics,programming,business,christianity and the meaning of life.
-I also read deep in the area of Data Science and machine learning-specifically how to build intelligent systems with data.Over the past year, I have worked either alone or with other people to build scientific calculators, geodemographic segmentation models,and deep learning models.
-In the past month, I worked with a team of 4 to build a systems that predicts the presence of malaria parasites in microscopic blood smear images.</P>
+ <P>Patrick Attankurugu is a level 300 Computer Science student of University of Ghana.
+He hopes to use technology to advocate for orphans, widows and abandoned kids.
+He aims for a world where orphans no longer live in orphanages but in homes as adopted sons and daughters.</P>

 </h4>